 4. 4.Automated workflows : Automating things like inventory management, order fulfillment, and shipping reduces manual labor costs and increases efficiency and accuracy in production.

-5. 5.Invest in risk assessment and management : Risk assessment allows companies to proactively understand where they are most vulnerable.
-Risk management includes developing strategies to minimize and recover from any unexpected risks that can occur.
+5. 5.Invest in risk assessment and management: Risk assessment allows companies to understand where they are most vulnerable proactively.
+Risk management includes developing strategies to minimize and recover from any unexpected risks.

 Evaluate and adjust as needed

 Building a more resilient supply chain is critical for things like reducing costs and increasing the efficiency of operations.
-Once you have strategies to enhance your supply chain in place it’s important to evaluate the results and make any necessary adjustments.
+Once you have strategies to enhance your supply chain, it’s important to evaluate the results and make any necessary adjustments.

 • The first step in evaluating the results of your efforts is analyzing the data from your supply chain operations.
 This means looking at cost savings, customer service levels, delivery times, and quality assurance.
 These metrics let you know if your supply chain is performing as expected and if any changes need to be made.